MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-jboss-eap-on-azure-app-service.md

 ### Recommendations

-* If you opted to use the */home* directory for file storage, consider [replacing it with Azure Storage](/azure/app-service/containers/how-to-serve-content-from-azure-storage).
+- If you opted to use the */home* directory for file storage, consider replacing it with Azure Storage.
+For more information, see [Mount Azure Storage as a local share in a custom container in App Service](/azure/app-service/containers/how-to-serve-content-from-azure-storage).

-* If you have configuration in the */home* directory that contains connection strings, SSL keys, and other secret information, consider using a combination of [Azure Key Vault](/azure/app-service/app-service-key-vault-references) and/or [parameter injection with application settings](/azure/app-service/configure-common#configure-app-settings) where possible.
+- If you have configuration in the */home* directory that contains connection strings, SSL keys, and other secret information, consider using a combination of Azure Key Vault and parameter injection with application settings where possible.
+For more information, see [Use Key Vault references for App Service and Azure Functions](/azure/app-service/app-service-key-vault-references) and [Configure an App Service app](/azure/app-service/configure-common).

-* Consider [using Deployment Slots](/azure/app-service/deploy-staging-slots) for reliable deployments with zero downtime.
+- Consider using deployment slots for reliable deployments with zero downtime.
+For more information, see [Set up staging environments in Azure App Service](/azure/app-service/deploy-staging-slots).

-* Design and implement a DevOps strategy.
-In order to maintain reliability while increasing your development velocity, consider [automating deployments and testing with Azure Pipelines](/azure/devops/pipelines/ecosystems/java-webapp).
-If using Deployment Slots, you can [automate deployment to a slot](/azure/devops/pipelines/targets/webapp#deploy-to-a-slot) and the subsequent slot swap.
+- Design and implement a DevOps strategy.
+In order to maintain reliability while increasing your development velocity, consider automating deployments and testing with Azure Pipelines.
+For more information, see [Build & deploy to Java web app](/azure/devops/pipelines/ecosystems/java-webapp).
+If you're using deployment slots, you can automate deployment to a slot and the subsequent slot swap.
+For more information, see the [Deploy to a slot](/azure/devops/pipelines/targets/webapp#deploy-to-a-slot) section of [Deploy an Azure Web App](/azure/devops/pipelines/targets/webapp).

-* Design and implement a business continuity and disaster recovery strategy.
-For mission-critical applications, consider a [multi-region deployment architecture](/azure/architecture/reference-architectures/app-service-web-app/multi-region).
+- Design and implement a business continuity and disaster recovery strategy.
+For mission-critical applications, consider a multi-region deployment architecture.
+For more information, see [Highly available multi-region web application](/azure/architecture/reference-architectures/app-service-web-app/multi-region).